 With that said, many medtech companies leave it up to the physicians to figure out how to educate their patients on the product.
 If the physician has to figure out how to sell patients on your product, you are again putting more work on the physician.

-How to Address It: Create the materials your physicians need to educate patients.
+Create the materials your physicians need to educate patients.

 When medtech companies have all the materials that physicians need to educate patients on the product, it makes it much easier for them to adopt your new tech.
 These materials should be very much focused on what the patient needs to know, which is usually very different from the conversation your sales team is having with the physician.

 Educational materials might include website content, brochures, and print-outs that have all the key details the patient needs to know, but can also be customized with the practice’s information and processes.
+For example, our Co-Branding Dashboard had a library of materials that practices could utilize for advertising and patient education materials.

 As you might have noticed, the common theme here is making sure that your company takes as much burden and guesswork out of the process as possible for physicians.
 The bottom line is that if your tech doesn’t make their jobs easier, physicians will resist it.
 However, if you can demonstrate a clear benefit and improvement and make the process easy, you will get their attention and ultimately their business.